 - During the coverage gap/donut hole, you will pay no more than 25 percent coinsurance for your brand-name or generic drugs as of 2020.

-If you have low-income and need help paying for your prescription drugs, consider applying for Medicare’s Extra Help program.
+If you live in a low-income household and need help paying for your prescription drugs, consider applying for Medicare’s Extra Help program.